Australians sure do love a good party. Feel the Aussie spirit and hang out with the locals at one of these major celebrations.

 Gay and Lesbian Mardi Gras in Sydney

 As part of the Sydney Gay and Lesbian Mardi Gras (March), Oxford Street in the city's east transforms into a parade of pride, love and protest.
-After a recent referendum which resulted in a ‘yes’ vote to marriage equality, the Mardi Gras Parade is getting bigger each year.
-LGBTQI groups will flaunt a dazzling performance down Oxford Street with dance, music and wow-factor floats.
+And the Mardi Gras Parade gets bigger every year.
+LGBTQI groups flaunt a dazzling performance down one of Sydney's busiest streets with dance, music and wow-factor floats.
 It attracts thousands of local and global punters who gather for one spectacular night, so dress in your best glitzy attire and come join in on the festival of love.

 Adelaide Fringe Festival

-The Adelaide Fringe Festival (February/March) is South Australia's biggest party with shows playing in 500 venues scattered across the state.
+The Adelaide Fringe Festival (February/March) is South Australia's biggest party with shows playing in 500 venues scattered across Adelaide and the wider state.
 Whether you're a comedy addict, theatre buff or arts lover you'll find something surprising around every corner during this open-access arts festival.

 Riverfire in Brisbane

 Along Brisbane’s popular Southbank precinct, the Sunsuper Riverfire will take to the night sky for a spectacular fireworks display, sending Brisbane Festival (September) off with a bang!
 The fireworks dazzle the night sky in explosive colours for more than 20 minutes, as well as the Australian Defence Force’s aerobatic performances, army helicopter displays, musical numbers, and a killer after party.